scalarorg/fastevm/terraform/README.md

 This single command will:
 - ✅ Create GCP infrastructure (VMs, networking, disks)
+- ✅ Build Rust binaries on node 0 only (optimized build process)
+- ✅ Distribute binaries from node 0 to all other nodes
 - ✅ Prepare all node configurations locally
 - ✅ Deploy and configure all nodes remotely
 - ✅ Start all FastEVM services
 - ✅ Verify deployment health

+## 🔧 Build Process

+The deployment uses an optimized build process to avoid build failures:

+1. **Build on Node 0 only**: Only the first node (node 0) builds the Rust binaries
+2. **Distribute binaries**: Binaries are copied from node 0 to localhost, then distributed to all nodes
+3. **Install services**: Services are installed on all nodes using the distributed binaries
+4. **Start services**: All services are started in parallel

+This approach is more reliable and faster than building on each node individually.

 ### Examples